Building a Quality Presentation

 Students looking for resources while conducting undergraduate research at Georgia College should visit the MURACE (Mentored Undergraduate Research and Creative Endeavors) website located here.
 There you will find information about the GC Undergraduate Research Conference, the Corinthian, an events calendar, information about summer research stipends, as well as student travel grants.

-The Joint Mathematics Meetings of the American Mathematical Society and the Mathematical Association of America will hold its next annual conference in Denver, CO on January 15 - 18, 2020.
+The Joint Mathematics Meetings of the American Mathematical Society and the Mathematical Association of America will hold its next annual conference virtually on January 6 - 9, 2021.
 According to the AMS website, these meetings "are held annually for the purpose of advancing mathematical achievement, encouraging research, and to provide the communication necessary to progress in the field.
 These meetings serve to preserve, supplement, and utilize the results of the research of mathematicians throughout the world."
 Please see http://www.ams.org/meetings/national/national for more information.

-The Southeastern Section of the Mathematical Association of America will hold its annual spring meeting at High Point University on March 12 - 14, 2020.
+The Southeastern Section of the Mathematical Association of America will hold its annual spring meeting virtually on March 6 & 13, 2021.
 Please see http://www.maa.org/community/maa-sections/section-meetings for complete details.

-The Mathematical Association of America will hold its annual MathFest in Cincinnati, OH on July 31 - August 3, 2019.
+The Mathematical Association of America will hold its annual MathFest in Sacramento, CA on August 4 - 7, 2021.
 Please see http://www.maa.org/meetings/mathfest for the latest updates.

 Research Experiences for Undergraduates (REUs)